hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/profile.md

 the pre-configured profile containing custom settings.

-Any configuration options explicitly set in the configuration file or command line will overwrite the same options set in the profile file.
+Any configuration options explicitly set in the configuration file or command line will overwrite the same options set in the profile.
 See the [configuration order of precedence](index.md#configuration-order-of-precedence) for more information.

 You can use the following profiles: